What if I'm refused a grant?

 Step:3 – Independent Review – Scottish Public Services Ombudsman (SPSO)

 If you are unhappy with the council’s decision, you can ask the Scottish Public Services Ombudsman (SPSO) for an independent review.
+Before contacting the SPSO you will have already applied to the Scottish Welfare Fund and received your First Tier Review decision letter.
 The SPSO is not part of the council.

 - You can ask for an independent review only after the council has given you their decision on their review.
-The council will send you a letter that tells you about contacting the SPSO.
+The council will send you a First Review decision letter that tells you about contacting the SPSO.

 - You should ask the SPSO for an independent review within one month of the first tier review decision.
 In some circumstances you may be able to ask for a review after this.
 You should contact the SPSO for advice